 In the first five sections of this chapter we have developed an elaborate theory for BCH codes.
-They are multiple error-correcting linear codes over the binary field GF(2), whose decoding algorithm requires computations in the larger field $GF(2^m)$ .
-Thus for BCH codes there are two fields of interest: the codeword symbol field GF(2), and the decoder's computation field $GF(2^m)$ .
+They are multiple error-correcting linear codes over the binary field GF(2), whose decoding algorithm requires computations in the larger field $GF(2^m)$.
+Thus for BCH codes there are two fields of interest: the codeword symbol field GF(2), and the decoder's computation field $GF(2^m)$.

 It turns out that almost the same theory can be used to develop another class of codes, the Reed-Solomon codes (RS codes for short).
 The main theoretical difference between RS codes and BCH codes is that for RS codes, the symbol field and the computation field are the same.
-The main practical difference between the two classes of codes is that RS codes lend themselves naturally to the transmission of information characters other than bits.
+The main practical difference between the two classes of codes is that RS codes lend themselves naturally to the transmission of information characters, rather than bits.
 In this section we will define and study Reed-Solomon codes.

-Thus let F be any field which contains a primitive nth root of unity $\alpha$ .\ If r is a fixed integer between 0 and n, the set of all vectors $\mathbf{C} = (C_0, C_1, \ldots, C{n-1})$ with components in F such that is called a Reed-Solomon code of length n and redundancy r over F. The vectors $\mathbf{C}$ belonging to the code are called its codewords.
+Thus let F be any field which contains an element α of order n.^{} If r is a fixed integer between 1 and n, the set of all vectors $\mathbf{C} = (C_0, C_1, \dots, C{n-1})$ with components in F such that is called a Reed-Solomon code of length n and redundancy r over F. The vectors C belonging to the code are called its codewords.
 The following theorem gives the basic facts about RS codes.